googleapis/google-cloud-dotnet/apis/Google.Cloud.Firestore/docs/datamodel.md

 property in an attributed type, or an `int` value within a dictionary.

 The `FromFirestore` method receives the deserialized value using the default mapping, as shown in the earlier table.
+However, if the `[FirestoreDeserializationConfigurationAttribute]` attribute is applied to the method, and if the value received is a dictionary (such as for the top-level document deserialization) then additional keys may be populated in the dictionary, representing the document ID or create/update/read timestamps.
+This attribute provides the equivalent functionality to the `[FirestoreDocumentId]`, `[FirestoreDocumentCreateTimestamp]`, `[FirestoreDocumentUpdateTimestamp]` and `[FirestoreDocumentReadTimestamp]` attributes, but for custom converters.

 ### Applying a converter to a type